SkipGS: Post-Densification Backward Skipping for Efficient 3DGS Training: Proposed Method

 After densification is disabled, different views converge at different rates due to varying visibility, occlusion patterns, and view-dependent appearance.
 A single global loss trend is therefore insufficient to identify which sampled views still provide useful optimization signal.
 We construct a lightweight per-view deviation score from recent loss statistics.

-For each training view $v$, we maintain an exponential moving average (EMA) of its observed loss:
+For each training view, we maintain an exponential moving average (EMA) of its observed loss.
+When view $v_t$ is sampled at iteration $t$,

-where $\beta\in(0,1)$ controls the time scale and $\mathcal{L}_v^{(t)}$ is the loss when view $v$ is sampled at iteration $t$.
-When view $v$ is sampled, we measure its normalized deviation from this baseline by a scale-invariant ratio:
+with $\beta\in(0,1)$; unsampled views keep their previous EMA.
+We then measure the normalized deviation of $v_t$ from this baseline by a scale-invariant ratio:

 where $\epsilon=10^{-8}$ is a small constant for numerical stability.
-In implementation, we update the per-view EMA after each forward observation, regardless of whether the backward pass is executed.
-Thus, $\mathcal{L}_v^{(t)}$ always denotes the observed forward loss, ensuring the deviation score tracks per-view loss trends independent of gradient updates.
+In implementation, we update the per-view EMA after each forward observation and deviation score calculation, regardless of whether the backward pass is executed.
+Thus, $\mathcal{L}_{v_t}^{(t)}$ always denotes the observed forward loss, ensuring the deviation score tracks per-view loss trends independent of gradient updates.

-We refer to $s_v^{(t)}$ as the \emph{deviation score}.
+We refer to $s_{v_t}^{(t)}$ as the \emph{deviation score}.
 Values significantly above $1$ indicate a loss spike relative to the recent baseline, suggesting that the view remains under-optimized (or has regressed) and is likely to benefit from backward computation.
 Values below $1$ indicate the view currently performs better than its recent baseline; in this case, backward passes typically yield diminishing returns, and we prioritize compute for high-deviation views.

 Given the deviation score, we decide whether to execute backward via a skip test: